We live together

-A community of 19 households in Danby dale
+A community of nineteen households in Danby Dale

 We share our homes and our lives.
 The elderly person, the busy working adult and the small child each has their own place within the community, and we are all enriched by our daily interactions.

 There are typically around six to ten people living in each household.
-The household is comprised of two to three people who have a learning disability, one or two Co-workers (with their family or children) and a Volunteer Carer.
+The household is comprised of two to three people who have a learning disability, one or two Camphill co-workers (with their family or children) and a Volunteer Carer.